Image: David Gray, “Drought From Above 7”

 Facebook Journalism Project COVID-19 Australian News Relief Fund Program

 Applications have now closed for grants from the Facebook Journalism Project (FJP) COVID-19 Australian News Relief Fund.
-The Walkley Foundation is assessing applications and will distribute funds in Australia – funding recipients will be notified at the end of June 2020.
+The Walkley Foundation is assessing applications and will distribute funds in Australia – funding recipients will be notified in July 2020.

 The Facebook Journalism Project has announced application dates for its COVID-19 Australian News Relief Fund Program, providing funding to help Australian news organisations that serve regional or non-metropolitan communities to help support them in producing original news content related to COVID-19 and/or projects that contribute to a publishers’ long-term financial sustainability.